 - Baten Kaitos: Eternal Wings and the Lost Ocean: Emperor Geldoblame in the Lava Caves, fought not even an hour into the second disc.
 Wait, what do you mean he's not the Big Bad?
 Then Kalas does the Face-Heel Turn...

-- The Elite Four becomes this in Pokémon Black and White; normally after that part you'd battle the Champion and call it a day.
+- The Elite Four becomes this; normally after that part you'd battle the Champion and call it a day.
 In Black and White, instead you find that the Champion has just been defeated by the king of the villainous team.
 Then their massive castle rises out of the ground, and you have to capture the mascot legendary and use it to fight said king and his father, who turns out to be the real mastermind.

 - Temporal Tower from Pokémon Mystery Dungeon: Explorers of Time/Darkness/Sky.
 The game's real final level is Dark Crater.